-buffer? coded bits{PDU}? failed PDUsinTTI? (latency{retransmit}? latency{NACK})? where it is assumed for the sake of clarity that an integer number of PDUs fit into one HSDPA TTI.
+buffer ? ? coded bits{PDU} ? failed PDUs in TTI ? (latency{retransmit}? latency{NACK})?

+where it is assumed for the sake of clarity that an integer number of PDUs fit into one HSDPA TTI.
 The latencies are also considered as multiples of a HSDPA TTI.
 For dual channel stop-and-wait H-ARQ the buffer size estimation is considerably simplified since no new PDUs are transmitted on a subchannel before the previous packet is acknowledged.
 The receiver has to buffer one HSDPA TTI from both subchannels.
 The next transmission is either a new packet or a retransmission of an erroneous packet.
 In either case, the maximum buffering need is two HSDPA TTIs.
+The actual size of the buffer needed for each HSDPA TTI depends on the H-ARQ combining scheme as described above.
 The receiver buffering complexity estimate can be easily extended to n-channel stop-and-wait protocol, where at maximum n HSDPA TTIs would be buffered at any given time.
 Thus, for n-channel stop-and-wait ARQ the L1 buffering can be expressed as:

-buffer ? $?coded \ bits{TTI} ? n?$
+buffer ? ?coded bits{TTI} ? n?

-However, it must be noted that the size of HSDPA TTI may change when the number of subchannels changes, i.e. TTI length for n-channel SAW HARQ can be shorter than one for dual channel SAW HARQ.
-Average receiver buffer sizes for dual channel HARQ for some block error rates are depicted in Figures 1-3.
+However, it must be noted that the size of HSDPA TTI may change when the number of subchannels changes, i.e. TTI length for n-channel SAW HARO can be shorter than one for dual channel SAW HARO.
+Average receiver buffer sizes for dual channel HARO for some block error rates are depicted in Figures 1-3.